Causal Models for Longitudinal and Panel Data: A Survey: Introduction

 In Section \ref{notation} we introduce some of the notation and estimands.
 We use, as in much of the causal inference literature, the potential outcome notation that makes explicit the causal nature of the questions.

-In Section \ref{section:twe} we introduce the standard DID and Two-Way-Fixed-Effect (TWFE) setup as a stepping stone to our following discussion of the recent developments in causal panel data literature in Sections \ref{section:staggered} through \ref{section:future}.
-We see four main threads to the new causal panel literature.
-First, one strand of the literature has focused on a more general setup where different groups adopt treatments at different points in time.
-In this staggered adoption case recent research has highlighted some concerns with the standard TWFE.
-In particular, in cases with general treatment effect heterogeneity, the implicit weights on the building blocks of the TWFE estimator have been argued to be counter-intuitive, and alternatives have been proposed.
-We discuss this literature in Section \ref{section:staggered}.
+In Section \ref{section:twe} we introduce the standard DID/TWFE setup as a stepping stone to the discussion of the recent developments in causal panel data literature.
+We see four main threads in the new causal panel literature, which we discuss in Sections \ref{section:staggered} through \ref{section:future}.

+First, in Section \ref{section:staggered}, we discuss the staggered adoption case.
+Much of the earlier TWFE literature concentrated on the case with a common adoption date, In contrast, one strand of the recent literature has focused on the setup where different groups adopt treatments at different points in time.
+In this staggered adoption case, recent research has highlighted some specific concerns with the standard TWFE estimator.
+In particular, in cases with general treatment effect heterogeneity, the implicit negative weights on the building blocks of the TWFE estimator have been argued to be unattractive, and alternatives have been proposed.
+We argue that these concerns have perhaps been exaggerated.

-Second, the literature has generalized the popular two-way additive fixed effect structure.
-One direction has allowed for factor models, whereas another strand of the literature generalized the models to allow for nonlinear structures.
-An important part of the first extension that allows for factor structures is the synthetic control approach developed in a series of papers by Alberto Abadie and coauthors \citep*{abadie2010synthetic}.
-Although this literature shares features with the TWFE and DID literature, it has partly developed separately, ignoring some of the gains arising from combining the insights from each of them.
-We discuss this literature in Section \ref{section:relax}.
-The second generalization, allowing for non linear models, is discussed in Section \ref{section:nonlinear}.
+Second, as discussed in Section \ref{section:relax}, the recent literature has generalized the popular TWFE structure to factor models.
+An important part of this literature is the SC approach developed in a series of influential papers by Alberto Abadie and coauthors (\citealp*{abadie2003, abadie2010synthetic}).
+Although this literature shares key features with the TWFE literature, it has largely developed separately, ignoring some of the gains that can arise from combining the insights from each of them.

+In the third strand, we consider in Section \ref{section:nonlinear} a different class of generalizations of the TWFE setup, allowing for nonlinear models.

-Fourth, the modern causal panel literature has sometimes taken a design-based approach to inference where the focus is on uncertainty arising from the assignment mechanism, rather than a model-based or sampling-based perspective that is common in the earlier literature.
-We discuss this literature in Section \ref{section:design}.
+Fourth, as discussed in Section \ref{section:design}, the modern causal panel literature has sometimes taken a design-based approach to inference where the focus is on uncertainty arising from the assignment mechanism rather than a model-based or sampling-based perspective that is common in the earlier literature.

-Finally, in Section \ref{section:future} we discuss open questions which we view as exciting avenues for future research.
+In Section \ref{section:future}, we discuss open questions in the causal panel data literature which we view as exciting avenues for future research.